 Early Notables of the Gregham family (pre 1700)

-Notable among the family at this time was William Graham, 4th Lord Graham (1464-1513), who became the Earl of Montrose in 1505; John Graham (1548-1608), 3rd Earl of Montrose was the Chancellor of the University of St Andrews; James Graham (1612-1650), 5th Earl and 1st Marquess of Montrose, a Scottish general...
-Another 75 words (5 lines of text) are included under the topic Early Gregham Notables in all our PDF Extended History products and printed products wherever possible.
+Notable among the family at this time was William Graham, 4th Lord Graham (1464-1513), who became the Earl of Montrose in 1505; John Graham (1548-1608), 3rd Earl of Montrose was the Chancellor of the University of St Andrews; James Graham (1612-1650), 5th Earl and 1st Marquess of Montrose, a Scottish general in the English Civil Wars, who fought for the Royalists of Charles...
+Another 63 words (4 lines of text) are included under the topic Early Gregham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gregham family to Ireland